-The university has gathered more resources to assist students financially during this extraordinary time.
+The university has gathered more resources to assist students financially.
 Please review those opportunities at https://www.k-state.edu/sfa/aid/emergency-aid/.

 Student loan repayment can be confusing and challenging for college students, especially those who will soon be graduating.
 If you have any questions regarding student loans or any other financial matter please schedule a FREE and confidential appointment with Powercat Financial today!
 Remember the best source of information about your student loan repayment is to contact your lenders or loan servicers directly for information and options.